 GPZ - VanEck Alternative Asset Manager ETF

-VanEck Alternative Asset Manager ETF (GPZ) seeks to track as closely as possible, before fees and expenses, the price and yield performance of the MarketVector Alternative Asset Managers Index (MVAALTTR), which is intended to track the overall performance of alternative asset managers across private equity, venture capital, private credit, private real estate, and private infrastructure.
+The VanEck Alternative Asset Manager ETF (GPZ) is designed to mirror the overall financial returns, before accounting for fees and costs, of the MarketVector Alternative Asset Managers Index (MVAALTTR).
+This index, in turn, is specifically crafted to measure the aggregate performance of firms that manage various alternative investment strategies.
+These strategies encompass areas such as private equity, venture capital, private credit, private real estate, and private infrastructure.

 - Sector